BLACK SARBLOH STEEL Pure Iron Round Smooth Sikh Singh Khalsa Kara - Sikh Bracelet Kada

 Singhs who wear these KARAS already know about the SARBLOH Characteristics very well.

-Postage discounts will be given to International buyers for multi-buys.
+Postage discounts for multi-buys.

 Any questions please do not hesitate to contact us.